-Our modern field houses are of course built with all mod cons, with large terraces and pergolas in their own private gardens, but in clusters sharing beautiful individually landscaped gardens and swimming pools in semi-closed communities, with all the cost benefits implied.
+Our modern Pueblo Villas are of course built with all mod cons, with large terraces and pergolas in their own private gardens, but in clusters sharing beautiful individually landscaped gardens and swimming pools in semi-closed communities, with all the cost benefits implied.
 They are very tranquil and private.

-The rustic style is carried inside with natural 'rollizo' beams and solid natural wood features, a cottage fireplace, traditional style joinery, terracotta floors and traditional tiling, or alternatively to finish the interior in the style of a contemporary home with modern appeal is provided.
+The option to continue with the rustic style inside with natural 'rollizo' beams and solid natural wood features, a cottage fireplace, traditional style joinery, terracotta floors and traditional tiling, or alternatively to finish the interior in the style of a contemporary home with modern appeal is provided.